lschierer/RUT/packages/luke/20050803/do-we-really-want-republicans-in-power.md

 ---

-title: Do we really want Republicans in power?
+title: "Do we really want Republicans in power?"
 date: 2005-08-03 20:49:24
 tags:
   -  politics-law